kosta777/kosta777.github.io/_posts/2023-04-25-day8-change-of-pace.md

 ---

 layout: post
-title: "⛏️Day 8: A slight change of pace
+title: "⛏️Day 8: A slight change of pace"
 date: 2023-04-25

 ---